KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 <hr>

+### 49) Extract information simultaneously from both Wikidata and external databases using federated SPARQL queries
-49) We can combine a SPARQL query in Wikidata with simultaneous queries in [other SPARQL endpoints](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Federation_report).
+We can combine a SPARQL query in Wikidata with simultaneous queries in [other SPARQL endpoints](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Federation_report).
 This is called **[federated SPARQL querying](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/Federated_queries)** and we can use it to extract some base information from Wikidata and combine that with additional, enriching information from other, external (linked open) databases.

 Let's say we want to look for Dutch literary works written by the contributors of the *Album amicorum Jacob Heyblocq*, as stored in the [DBNL website](https://www.dbnl.org) and retrieve (the URLs of) the first pages of those works.
 We can construct [this federated SPARQL query](https://w.wiki/3MLQ) for that: